Our latest news & views

 Our four-stage SEO process can help you rank highly for those searching in different languages.
 We conduct exhaustive keyword research, translate your website, localise for the target culture, and offer expert technical guidance for those all-important website best practices.

 Words matter.
-And in legal texts, there’s no room for error.
+And as we mentioned above, in legal texts, there’s no room for error.
 Using the wrong word – or a word that can be interpreted in more than one way – can entirely alter the meaning of a legal document.

 This is why we call on experienced, well-respected experts in the law for our legal translation.
 We take pride in meticulous work that accurately reflects both the letter and spirit of the law, in any country.

-Often, very specific specialist language is used in engineering, manufacturing and science.
+Often, precise specialist language is used in engineering, manufacturing and science.
 To ensure utmost precision, we only use translators who are authorities in their fields for our technical translation.

 Regardless of how technical or complicated the source material, we can guarantee that our translations will meet native experts’ exacting standards.
 Take a look at our ultimate guide to technical translation for more information.

 You may well have used machine translation before, perhaps to quickly understand the gist of foreign a document or email.
 With this in mind, most would consider Google Translate to be the pinnacle of machine translation, but there’s so much more to the process than meets the eye.

 When used alongside a professional translation agency, machine translation enables a streamlined process whereby the translator will be required to edit the translated content.
 This process – referred to as post-editing machine translation, or PEMT – is useful for large volume in a short timescale, and will offer you the quality of translation you need.

 Translation technology is continuously improving, but there’s still a long way to go before we can rely on it as the sole method of translation.
 Using raw machine translation, without any post-editing, could render your documents unreadable.